 6. Father’s Day accessories — Printster

 There’s nothing worse than running around at the last minute trying to find a Father’s Day card and wrapping paper.
-For the least organized among us, it’s best to pick up these items at the same time as the main gift.
+For the least organized among us, it’s best to get these items at the same time as the main gift.

 Printster advertised extra items like gift wrapping and Father’s Day cards to make it easier for its shoppers to prep their gifts.